grossen/eduantech.docpad/src/render/posts/light-table-the-new-emacs.html.md

 It is coded in [ClojureScript](http://clojure.org/clojurescript), a Lisp dialect that essentially compiles to JS.
-The other new kid is [Lime](https://github.com/limetext/lime), but he still hasn't got a working frontend (ATTOW).
+The other new kid is [Lime](https://github.com/limetext/lime), but he still hasn't got a working frontend (at the time of writing).

 Now, the fact that it's an editing environment written in JS isn't all that special today, with these popping up quickly.
 But what makes it unique is it's customizability.

 [Chris Granger](http://www.chris-granger.com/) (the main dev of Light Table) has created a unique architecture with Light Table.
-(AIUI) you can add or remove anything and everything.
+(As I understand it) you can add or remove anything and everything.
 Well maybe not everything since you'll always want some stuff there but you know what I mean.